Jukebox History 1934-1951

 automatic phonographs had suddenly become a real financial success for several

-Corporation, the Rock-Ola Manufacturing Corporation (David C. Rockola delivered one of the new 12-selection phonographs
+the Rock-Ola Manufacturing Corporation (David C. Rockola delivered one of the

-today proof of the presence of many hard-working industrial designers.
+patents is today proof of the presence of many hard-working industrial

 As

-noted designer after the war with the rather special Trash Can models.
+became a noted designer after the war with the rather special Trash Can

 it is important to mention that the product name was a registered trademark of